Winners announced for XPRIZE Racial Equity Alliance Ideas Competition

 MORE IN THIS SECTION

-The world leader in the design and management of incentive competitions to solve humanity's great challenges, in partnership with Intel, presented the 10 grantees who presented ideas to improve equity in education.
+XPRIZE, a world leader in the design and management of creating competitions to solve humanity's great challenges, in partnership with Intel, presented the 10 grantees who presented ideas to improve equity in education.

 Damon Woods, CEO of XPRIZE Racial Equity Alliance (REA), stated: